-Sit down with your design team and list down the features you want, the design elements you want to keep/change on the website.
+Sit down with your design team and list down the features you want, the design elements you want to keep/ change on the website.
 List down the goals and write down the reason why you want it.
 Things like these take time.
 So make sure you make a realistic timeline.
 Be consistent.
 You need your website to last you a good couple of years without making drastic changes.
 You should be able to easily update it using the existing framework.

 Develop and launch your website

 If you don’t have a team of designers and developers and marketers handy, it is best to let the pros do their job.
 You don’t want to be doing a not so good job with your website revamp by doing it as a DIY project.
 You want a stronger website with better results, not a mediocre website.
-Make sure you partner with an agency that understands why you need a revamp, your competition and will work on this like it is their baby.
+Make sure you partner with an agency that understands why you need a revamp, your competition and will work on this like it is their own baby.
 Boost your brand to a new level by planning a relaunch today.

 Now that you know how and why you need to revamp your website, here are some tips for you to keep in mind.

 Like we mentioned earlier, your website is your brand’s face online.
 You want it to be unique and following your brand guidelines.
 The colors, fonts, graphics, tone, and voice of your blog articles should show off your brand’s personality.
 Make sure you have some eye-catching visual features and elements.
-This catches customers’ eyes quickly.
+This catches customers eyes quickly.
 If you have illustrations and videos on your website, that would be great.
 Use contrasting colors that cannot be found anywhere else on your website to make your customers notice certain areas.

 Blog, Analytics and SEO optimization

 Build a blog, if you haven’t done that already.
 Content marketing is one of the best ways to bring traffic to your website.
 Give your customers quality and they will love and trust your brand and keep coming back for more.
-Moreover, you want your customers to find you through organic search, so make sure you SEO optimize your website.
+You want your customers to find you through organic search, so make sure you SEO optimize your website.
 You can check out more about it here.

-Apart from this, make sure you add heatmaps, scroll maps, referral maps, user recordings, and A/B testing tools on your website.
+Also, make sure you add heatmaps, scroll maps, referral maps, user recordings, and A/B testing tools on your website.
 You need to make sure your revamped website is performing well.
 Voice is the next best thing.
 So you should also consider optimizing your website for voice search.

-TL;DR; We revamped our website.
+We revamped our website.

 We know that revamping websites can boost conversions and sales.
 In conclusion, here is why and how you should revamp your website:

-- Website is Old and Outdated
+- Your website is Old and Outdated

-- Sales/conversions have decreased
+- Your sales/conversions have decreased

-- The brand has changed/evolved
+- Your brand has changed/evolved